DevNickR/BlabberCord/README.md

 Once the bot is added to your server, it will be able to respond to messages using the GPT-3.5-turbo or GPT-4.0 models, depending on your configuration.

 ## Using the bot
 The main method of communication is via direct message.
 However you can invite it the any room it has access to and chat with it by tagging it in a message.
-It will not response to channel messages without being tagged.
+It will not responsd to channel messages without being tagged.
 If you use this in a public discord room with many people, you may experience issues with the bot reaching its chat history limit.
 Excessive use could also increase your billing.
 Use at your own risk.

 ### Channel history